-Operating a Nest thermostat is one of the best ways to improve the day-to-day schedule of your HVAC system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you may expect, it won’t work well or at all if you see an error code appear.
-The exact error code supplies useful information about the underlying problem, something a trained technician can use to provide solutions that much quicker.
+Using a Nest thermostat is one of the best ways to improve the everyday schedule of your HVAC system.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you can expect, it won’t work well or at all if you see an error code appear.
+The specific error code offers useful information about the underlying problem, something a professional technician can use to offer solutions that much quicker.

-Here are seven of the most likely error codes you might discover on your Nest thermostat.
-We’ll review the basics of each error code on top of how you could fix it and the estimated cost to do so.
-Remember that while the price will ultimately hinge on the specific Nest model, you can expect to pay between $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific components required to finish repairs.
+Here are seven of the most likely error codes you could discover on your Nest thermostat.
+We’ll review the basics of each error code as well as how you might solve it and the projected cost to do so.
+Don’t forget that while the price will ultimately be dependent on the precise Nest model, you can count on paying between $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific parts required to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the problem is resolved.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the issue is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A professional technician can inspect electrical connections and wiring until they locate the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A certified technician can examine electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not just a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.

-They’ll detach the power and progressively look at each wire, seeing to it that they are fully placed into the connector with the correct amount of bare copper.
-Once they pinpoint the problem connector, it can be swapped for a new one.
+They’ll shut off the power and progressively inspect each wire, making sure they are fully attached into the connector with the correct amount of uncovered copper.
+When they locate the damaged connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually power down.
-Presuming the breakers are on, you can inspect a few other places before calling a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+In the event the breakers are on, you can inspect a couple of other places before consulting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re facing.
-You can separate the thermostat from its base and provide power by using a USB cable.
-If it reveals error code 195, you should continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will probably be best to get in touch with a pro.
+Since this error can deplete your thermostat’s battery, the first step may be providing enough power to figure out if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and supply power through a USB cable.
+In the event it displays error code 195, you should continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
-The technician should cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical error with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+A technician can cautiously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it might still keep you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is being delivered inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to shut the power off as soon as possible.
-You can then contact a professional technician with the necessary experience detecting and fixing electrical malfunctions.
+If excess power is sent using the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s recommended to switch the power off as soon as you can.
+You can then get a hold of a professional technician with the appropriate experience identifying and fixing electrical malfunctions.

 e73 – Critical

-This will sometimes be as straightforward as the breaker being turned off, but it could also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.
+This may be as straightforward as the breaker being shut off, but it can also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s time to get in touch with a local professional.